Coastal Carolina vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Coastal Carolina's games this season have gone over 60.5 points four of seven times.
+- Coastal Carolina and its opponents have gone over the current 59.5-point total in four of seven games (57.1%) this season.

-- Georgia Southern has combined with its opponents to score more than 60.5 points in one game this season.
+- Georgia Southern's games have gone over 59.5 points in just one opportunity this season.

-- The two teams combine to score 66.5 points per game, six more than the total in this contest.
+- The two teams combine to average 66.5 points per game, 7.0 more than the over/under in this contest.

-- These two squads combine to surrender 50.8 points per game, 9.7 fewer than this contest's over/under.
+- These two squads combine to allow 50.8 points per game, 8.7 fewer than this contest's over/under.

-- Chanticleers games have an average total of 59.9 points this season, 0.6 fewer than Saturday's over/under.
+- Chanticleers games this season feature an average total of 59.9 points, a number 0.4 points higher than Saturday's over/under.

 Coastal Carolina Stats and Trends

-- The Chanticleers have been favored by 19.5 points or more four times this season and are 4-0 ATS in those contests.
+- This season, the Chanticleers have an ATS record of 4-0 in their four games as a favorite of 19.5 points or more.

-- Coastal Carolina's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Coastal Carolina's games this year have eclipsed the over/under three times in seven opportunities (42.9%).

-- When Coastal Carolina amasses more than 480.6 yards, the team is 3-1 against the spread and 5-0 overall.
+- When Coastal Carolina churns out over 480.6 yards, the team is 3-1 against the spread and 5-0 overall.

-- This year, the Chanticleers have four turnovers, one fewer than the Eagles have takeaways (5).

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.